Obskurity/obskurity/README.md

 # Hello, I'm Arthur 👋

 ## About Me
-A canadian software developer with experience in full-stack development, and cloud solutions.
+I'm a Canadian software developer with experience in full-stack development, and cloud solutions.

 ---